LooperHonstropy/BLENDER-Uma-Musume-Pretty-Derby-Shaders/README.md

 # Special Thanks
 @AerthasVeras for sharing the dot product node setup
-@elagrimm and @mojuko for helping with the face shading setup (even though it will be short lived)
+@elagrimm and @mojuko for helping with the face shading setup (even though it will be short-lived)

 # To-Do List
 - Rework Face shading with better method